 Career Services Employer Recruitment Policy

-Career Services at the C.W.
-Post Campus of Long Island University (hereinafter referred to as Career Services) will provide recruitment services for organizations that meet the following basic criteria:
+Career Services at LIU Post (hereinafter referred to as Career Services) will provide recruitment services for organizations that meet the following basic criteria:

 - The organization must accurately describe the responsibilities and requirements for the opportunities it offers in all publicity, including information sessions and receptions.